-Just the other day, the 3rd season of the excellent British period drama Downton Abbey kicked off in the UK , and once again, there were a number of interesting men’s outfits, suits & morning coats on display (being abroad, I was lucky enough to get a preview) that I would like to discuss today.
+Just the other day, the 3rd season of the excellent British period drama Downton Abbey kicked off in the UK , and once again, there were a number of attractive men’s outfits, suits & morning coats on display (being abroad, I was lucky enough to get a preview) that I would like to discuss today.

 The show is now set in Britain of the 1920’s, which were very different in terms of clothing than the 1930’s and 1940’s and even different from the clothes worn in the US at the time.
 For example, trousers were cut narrowly with little seam width.
 The coat’s shoulder fit rather narrowly and wear tailored using almost no padding in the shoulder.
 Very little if any drape can be seen in the chest or over the shoulder blades.
-Hats were obligatory and men still wore three piece lounge suits, as well as morning and evening wear.
-We are very eager to see how the clothing changes as the decade progresses, but it is evident that the younger generation is moving into more modern attire.
+Hats were obligatory, and men still wore three piece lounge suits, as well as morning and evening wear.
+We are keen to see how the clothing changes as the decade progresses, but it is evident that the younger generation is moving into more modern attire.

 In this episode, Lady Grantham’s American mother visits the Crawley family because of the upcoming wedding between the eldest daughter of the family with the future heir.
 For the same reason, Sibyl returns from Ireland with her husband – former Downton chauffeur and now journalist – Branson.

 As seen before, Lord Grantham pulled out his Astrakhan collar overcoat when he goes to town.
 For him, it seems like little has changed ever since the shows premier season, which was set in 1912.
 However, Lord Grantham is a still an excellent example of the differences in dress between town and country, unlike his unfortunate son-in-law Branson, who owns only one suit.

 The new footman, Alfred, wears simple clothes: wool suit, detachable club collar, and wool tie:

 Morning Dress in Downton Abbey